-Policy EV2: Countryside Strategic Objectives SO1, SO2, SO3, SO5, SO6, SO12, SO13, SO14.
-Where proposed development falls within Green Belt, Policy EV1 criteria will take precedent over the countryside criteria as set out below. ermission will only be given for appropriate development ad and designed so as not to adversely affect the character ne countryside. engineering op ment comprises: uding agriculture (including farm diversification), forestry, erations, mineral extraction and waste disposal to reclaim gs, cemeteries, outdoor sport and recreation and tourism; -, where it can be demonstrated that: eed for a particular rural location; and there is a constraint of the second se ontribution to providing or sustaining rural employment to meet New Buildings new buildings which are essential for uses appropriate to e, and the need for the proposed location has been d) Utility installations and local transport infrastructure which can demonstrate a requirement for a rural location;
+Policy EV2: Countryside

+Strategic Objectives SO1, SO2, SO3, SO5, SO6, SO12, SO13, SO14.

+- 1. Where proposed development falls within Green Belt, Policy EV1 criteria will take precedent over the countryside criteria as set out below. - 2.
+In the countryside permission will only be given for appropriate development that is suitably located and designed so as not to adversely affect the character and appearance of the countryside.

+Appropriate development comprises:

+Rural Uses

+Rural uses including agriculture (including farm diversification), forestry, engineering operations, mineral extraction and waste disposal to reclaim mineral workings, cemeteries, outdoor sport and recreation and tourism;

+Business Uses

+- b) Business uses where it can be demonstrated that: - there is a need for a particular rural location; and - there is a contribution to providing or sustaining rural employment to meet local needs.

+New Buildings

+Well designed new buildings which are essential for uses appropriate to the Countryside, and the need for the proposed location has been established;